 Every day we put the interests of others above ourselves.
 In the smallest of ways.
 In the subtlest of ways.

 But that’s not what strong people do.
 That’s not what independent and confident people do.

-Those with true self esteem hold their ideals and pleasures above others’.
+Those with true self esteem hold their ideals and pleasures above all others’.
 They hold what they want as a value more important than what others want of them.

-And it shows in little, little ways.
+And it shows in little, little ways as well.

 They have no problem being the center of attention or social pressure, no matter how negative.

 Because they don’t care.

 They just have fun.
 They have fun being themselves.
 They do what they want because they want it.
 And no person, or rule can prevent it.

 And that’s how it is supposed to be.
 That’s how it is naturally before the world shapes us in its image.